streamingfast/substreams/docs/new/tutorials/cosmos/injective/foundational.md

 You can use the Injective Foundational Modules as the input for your Substreams or subgraph.

+The Foundational Modules are the base of the code generation tools provided by the Substreams CLI.

 ## Before You Begin

 - [Install the Substreams CLI](../../../common/installing-the-cli.md)